-If you guys are like me then you have all struggled – and continue to struggle, at times – with losing body fat and getting as lean as you would like.
+If you guys are like me then you have all struggled – and continue to struggle – with losing body fat and getting as lean as you would like.
 It’s a never-ending process, and a challenge you need to embrace if you are going to get where you want to be.

 It’s especially challenging at this time of year with all of the extra temptation that we don’t always have to deal with.
 To help, I wanted to share my list of ways you can start losing body fat – today.

 There are plenty of other things you can do and I could go into a lot more detail, but these are the 8 most basic, and important ways you can start to lean out fast.

 #1: START YOUR DAY OFF WITH A WORKOUT

 I always like to start my day out with cardio, whenever my schedule allows.

 But whether it’s cardio or weight training, you don’t want to wait until later in the day, especially if you feel yourself starting to fall off track.
 Waiting until the afternoon or evening usually means there’s less of a chance of you getting in your workout – your less likely to feel motivated, there is a greater chance of something unexpected coming up and forcing you to skip the gym or you might just feel too tired after a long weekend and decide to put it off until tomorrow.

 So if you can, don’t wait.
 Get it done early and get it out of the way.